anamika03/simple-webapp-flask/README.md

 Below are the steps required to get this working on a base Linux system.

--Install all required dependencies
+  * Install all required dependencies
   * Install and Configure the Web Server
-+Start Web Server
+  * Start Web Server

 ### 1. Install all required dependencies
 Install Python and its dependencies using the following command: